Chad Taylor (drummer)

 Chad Taylor (born March 19, 1973) is an American drummer, percussionist, and composer.
 Taylor leads both the Chad Taylor Trio with Brian Settles and Neil Podgurski and Circle Down with Angelica Sanchez and Chris Lightcap.
 He is a founding member of the Chicago Underground along with Jeff Parker and Rob Mazurek.
+In 2024, he was selected to lead the University of Pittsburgh's Jazz Studies Program while holding the university's William S. Dietrich II Endowed Chair in Jazz Studies.

 Early life

 Taylor was born in Tempe, Arizona and was brought up in a musical household.
 His father, once an aspiring concert pianist, exposed his young son to Duke Ellington, Bach, Thelonious Monk, and Mozart.
 By age 8, Taylor started taking guitar lessons.
 At 10, he relocated with his mother and sister to Chicago where he continued his studies on guitar as well as starting snare drum lessons.
 In 1988 Taylor began studying jazz drumming and classical percussion in High School and took ensemble classes at The Bloom School of Jazz.
 Through the help and encouragement of bassist Dennis Carrol, Taylor started performing in Chicago with Rob Mazurek.
 Upon graduating from Lane Tech in 1991, Chad received a full scholarship to study classical guitar at Millikin University.
 After attending his freshman year he decided to focus on jazz drumming and the following year transferred to the School of Jazz division of The New School in New York City.